stillagorilla/heypage/README.md

 ---

+## Privacy and chat

+- The Settings page defines privacy controls for posts, friend requests, timeline posting, and friend list visibility, plus notification toggles and blocked contacts management.
+- Chat is a two-pane conversation UI with mute and block actions and an input composer for messages (and potential image/emoji attachments).

+---

 ## Interaction demos

 The mockups include an interaction demo script at `mockups-original/assets/js/app.js`.
 It demonstrates intended UI behaviors for early implementation, including: